Feelpe/dotnet-wa-todolist/README.md

 4. Set up your PostgreSQL database.

-   - Modify the `appsettings.json` file with your database connection details or just left wall it is and use the docker compose database with the following code:
+   - Modify the `appsettings.json` file with your database connection details or just leave it how it is and use the docker compose database with the following code:

    ```docker
    docker compose up